autogram/Botkit/README.md

 ### Implemented features

-- [ ] One config to rule them all: [https://github.com/autogram/Botkit/blob/81cf9ec49ca0bde1a541605b62ca0bf9e2b055ef/botkit/configuration/client_config.py](Pyrogram and Telethon clients can be instantiated from a common `ClientConfig`)
+- [ ] One config to rule them all: [Pyrogram and Telethon clients can be instantiated from a common `ClientConfig`](https://github.com/autogram/Botkit/blob/81cf9ec49ca0bde1a541605b62ca0bf9e2b055ef/botkit/configuration/client_config.py)

 ### In progress